Gowanus Canal: Reputation as dumping ground

+On December 4, 1875, the body of an unknown woman was found in the Gowanus Canal.
+On May 30, 1904, the body of an unknown man was found in the Gowanus Canal, The same year on December 20, the body of an unknown man was found in the Gowanus Canal and the body of a man who had been missing for three weeks was also found in the canal on December 19, 1908.
+Two bodies were found there May 7, 1909.

+Several people have died after driving into the canal; examples include one man on January 2, 1919; Police Officer Daniel J. Grennan on December 9, 1920; two people on July 25, 1921; and two men on January 30, 1928.

-There is an urban legend that the canal served as a dumping ground for the Mafia.
-Some cases are on record: news reports state that the bodies of a Brooklyn racketeer in the 1930s and a president of the Grain Handlers Union in the 1940s were found in the Gowanus Canal.
-In Lavender Lake, a 1998 documentary film about the canal, two New York City police discussed the then-recent discovery of a suitcase containing human body parts that was taken from the waterway by fishermen.
+There is an urban legend that the Gowanus Canal served as a dumping ground for the Mafia.
+Some cases are on record: news reports state that the bodies of a Brooklyn racketeer in the 1930s and a president of the Grain Handlers Union in the 1940s were found in the canal.
+In Lavender Lake, a 1998 documentary about the canal, two New York City police officers discussed how two fishermen had recently pulled from the canal a suitcase containing human body parts.

-There have been reports of not just persons who have died in or near the canal, but vessels lost as well.
-For instance, on January 2, 1889, the tug boat "Hugh Bond" sank in the canal during a gale, though the crew escaped.
+There have been reports of vessels lost in the canal.
+For instance, on January 2, 1889, the tugboat "Hugh Bond" sank in the canal during a gale, though the crew escaped.
 On May 10, 1892, the canal boat Alpha sank with a cargo of coal.
 On December 31, 1903, a dredge was found sunk in the canal, and an unnamed engineer/nightwatchman was reported missing and believed to be drowned.
+On August 13, 1918, a policeman found 28 sections of a submarine boxed in sections on the banks of the canal.